Richa1626/skills-introduction-to-github/README.md

 -->

 # Introduction to GitHub
-Welcome to the course of leaning Git hub 101.
-You should be fine as long as you follow the instructions and if you need any help contact me in my office hours.
+Welcome to the course of learning github-101.
+You should be fine as long as you follow the instructions.
+If you need any help contact me in my office hours that are posted on the sylabus.
 _Get started using GitHub in less than an hour._

 </header>